Having a documented content marketing strategy impacts your content performance and ROI:

 But it takes time and money to create great content.
 So whether you outsource blog posts or develop videos in-house, it’s critical to have a well-organized plan to get the outcomes you want.

-Before you launch any new content marketing efforts, it’s important to establish clear business goals and KPIs.
+Before you launch any new content marketing efforts, it’s vital to establish clear business goals and KPIs.
+In fact, goals are one of the most important elements of content strategy.
 After all, without goals you can’t develop a strategy, measure program success or communicate ROI to company stakeholders.

 Goals compel action and drive your content strategy, so build your goals around the outcomes you want to achieve.